koklua/lootfilter/README.md

 # lootfilter
-Endgame lootfilter for Path of Exile
+Endgame lootfilter for Path of Exile.
+Current for 2.6 Legacy league.